logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 ### Custom fields

-You can add static keys and values to be added to all log messages.
+You can add static keys and values to all log messages.
-These custom fields must be children of `<appender>`, as shown here.
+These custom fields must be children of `<appender>`, as shown in the code below.

 ```xml
 <appender name="LogzioAppender" type="Logzio.DotNet.Log4net.LogzioAppender, Logzio.DotNet.Log4net">